Devonté Hynes

 DH

-Caroline Polacheck and Skepta are on that record.
-I mean, it was like these people who I'm friends with, who I love.
-It all seems very simple now, but the idea that you can just make music and do what you want, it sounds crazy, but it just didn’t feel so obvious at the time.
-That was the beginning of me being like, “Oh, maybe I just won’t sing on this song and someone better does.”
+Caroline Polachek and Skepta are on that record.
+It was all people I’m friends with—people I love.
+It seems very simple now, but back then, the idea that you could just make music with your friends and do what you want... it didn’t feel so obvious.
+That was the beginning of me realizing, “Oh, maybe I don’t have to sing on every track.
+Maybe someone else can—and it’ll be better.”

 EO

-Can you talk about Solange and the making of her 2012 EP, True?
-All of which came shortly after recording “Flying Overseas.”
+Can you talk about Solange and the making of her 2012 EP True?
+That came shortly after recording “Flying Overseas.”

 DH

-After that song, we spoke about working together, but it was actually quite a long time before her record came out.
-We worked on the record from like 2009 until it was released in 2012.
-Then it was released on Terrible Records.
-So we found ourselves recording in these different spaces, working on music together.
-Then I’d go away, and I’d be working on my music, and I'd write.
-Then I’d come back and bring it and send it to her.
+After that song, we talked about working together, but it was actually quite a long time before her record came out.
+We worked on it from around 2009 until it was released in 2012—on Terrible Records.
+We found ourselves recording in all these different spaces, working on music together.
+Then I’d go away to work on my own stuff.
+I’d write, come back, and bring it or send it to her.
 It was cool.
 I mean, it was super organic.
-I need to mention this guy called ‘Blue.’
+I also need to mention this guy named Blue.

 EO